Critical Equipment Maintenance: Assessment & Repair

 If these assets are damaged, broken, or unavailable, it could seriously affect how reliable your company's operations are.
 What counts as a critical asset varies for each company, depending on the type of business and what it does.

 Determining which assets are critical for your organization can vary depending on your business.
-However, there are two main approaches to figuring it out.
+However, there are two main approaches to this.

 One method is to assess the impact of an asset failing on your operations.
-You can identify the most critical assets by understanding how different failures could affect your business.
+By understanding how different failures could affect your business, you can identify the most critical assets.
 Typically, assets that impact customer satisfaction, productivity, or overall operations are considered critical.

 Another approach is bottleneck analysis.
 This involves identifying the assets that are essential for your daily workflow.
 If an asset is crucial for your operations to run smoothly and its failure would slow down the entire process, it's likely critical.